thinlines/ledger-example/README.md

 currency symbols.

 If you don't have Python 3.11, you'll need to `pip install tomli`.
-Look in the do files and change the imports if you have 3.11.
-I

 ## How to make it work